 - Each student must bring his/her laptop to the Tech Hub before they leave Concordia so that staff may remove School site-licensed software and delete the laptop from School records and systems.

 - Each student must bring his/her current “Concordia” laptop to the Tech Hub before s/he replaces the laptop so that staff may remove School site-licensed software and delete the laptop from School records and systems.
 The new laptop cannot be added to Concordia’s system until the old laptop has been removed.
-Note: parents of Grade 5 and 6 students must bring the new laptop because Tech Hub staff will need to logon and the student will not have admin rights on the laptop.
+Again, parents of a Middle School student must bring the laptop for their student.

 Concordia utilizes various categories of laptop software.